trquinn76/classification/classification-aus/README.md

 ### Purpose

-This model exists to deal with the issue that data stored in computer systems frequently needs to associate the classification of the data.
+This model exists to deal with the issue that data stored in computer systems frequently needs to maintain the classification of the data.
 This is typically done in ad hoc ways, so that every data structure and library stores it's classification data in different formats.
 Which then need to be mapped from one format to another, whenever the different data sets are merged.
 Also each ad hoc format tends to support only a limited part of protective marking